Have you ever conducted part-to-whole key categories comparisons in your data? You will agree that it is not a walk in the park.

 Your point of interest is the Stacked Column Chart with two data sets.
 This is because the chart is suitable for tracking trends of crucial data points over time.

-One interesting fact about the Stacked Column Chart is that it is a better visualization than a Pie Chart.
+One interesting fact about the Stacked Column Chart, including its variant the Clustered Stacked Bar Chart, is that it is a better visualization than a Pie Chart.
 Why?
 It’s because it performs better in revealing part-to-whole relationships.

 Furthermore, the visualization is easy to read and interpret.